gorango/yank/README.md

 You can override this behavior by using include patterns that explicitly match binary files, but they will still be processed as text if readable.

+## Symlink Handling

+`yank` does not follow symbolic links (due to `followSymbolicLinks: false` in file discovery).
+If symlinks are needed, use explicit include patterns.
+Use `--debug` to diagnose symlink-related issues.

 ## Ignore Rules Handling

 `yank` processes `.gitignore` files hierarchically to determine which files to include or exclude.
 This ensures that nested `.gitignore` rules are properly respected, including negations and self-exclusion behavior.